jwoehr/ublu/README.md

 <li> ./dist/ublu.jar and its necessary ./dist/lib directory are the runtime system.</li>
 <li> java -jar ublu.jar to run Ublu.</li>
 </ul>

+<a name="discussion">Discussion of Ublu</a>
+Ublu was noted August 17, 2016 in the IT Jungle article [Ublu: A Modern Band-Aid for Legacy i Ills] (http://www.itjungle.com/tfh/tfh081716-story01.html)

+Recently (August, 2016) I've been discussing Ublu in the [IBMiOSS group on Ryver] (https://ibmioss.ryver.com)

 Jack Woehr 2016-07-26